CCP-NC/dipolar_averages/README.md

 and space group information are used to determine the atomic coordinates of molecules within a specified radius of the "origin" molecule.

-The principal "use case" is motion in plastic crystals, where there is one molecule type which share the same dynamic process, with no significant correlation between the motion of different molecules.
-In principle, the code supports systems in which there is more than one molecule in the unit cell (Z' > 1), but this code has not been tested and issues can be expected.
+The initial "use case" was motion in plastic crystals, where there is one molecule type which share the same dynamic process, with no significant correlation between the motion of different molecules.
+The code has recently been extended to improve support for systems with more than one molecule in the unit cell (Z' > 1).

-Motions are currently limited to rotational diffusion about specified axes.
+Motions are currently limited to rotational diffusion of whole molecules about specified axes.
 Axis specifications are in terms of site labels within an individual molecule, with four specifications supported:
 - Axes passing through a pair of atoms e.g. --axis C1,C2.
 Such axes must pass through the centre of mass (CoM) within a tolerance, currently 0.1 Å,